biosinodx/SCcaller3_PEA/README.md

 LA0:LA1:LB0:LB1: likelihoods for models h0, h1 based on the C1-CSV pair, and models h0, h1 based on the C2-CSV pair, respectfully.

 #####
+Demo
+-
+See content in the demo.tar.bz2 file for demo data and scripts.
+The analysis in demo should be done in about 5 min on a linux workstation (tested on a 32 CPU core 256GB RAM workstation).

+#####
 Release Notes